Why we collect data on you

 If you have any questions or concerns about this Privacy Notice or how we process your information or if you would like to make a complaint about a possible data breach please contact:

-Dr Louise Oliver, Surrey Psychology Practice, Castle House, Park Road, Banstead, SM7 3BT
+Dr Louise Oliver, Surrey Therapy Practice, Castle House, Park Road, Banstead, SM7 3BT

-Dr Emilie Cassell, Surrey Psychology Practice, Castle House, Park Road, Banstead, SM7 3BT
+Dr Emilie Cassell, Surrey Therapy Practice, Castle House, Park Road, Banstead, SM7 3BT

 Please include the subject "DATA ISSUE" in the subject line.